scottzach1/Project-Beans/hardware_package/prototyping/rocket_body/combined_3d_model/README.md

 **Components**
 * Gimbal
  * Status: completed Gimbal.
-However requires extra fixtures to attach to displacement rod.
+(Item done, gimbal is now attached to rocket) However requires extra fixtures to attach to displacement rod.
  * (Item done) Also needs some rework on bolt/nut holes.
 Require conformation that the team has M3 6mm & 9mm bolts.
 * ~~PCB housing~~ PCB (due to existing in Andres rocket)
  * Status: Require dimensions for PCB, once this is done the Existing PCB case can be altered.